-At Sutton C of E Primary School we understand that children have different learning needs, therefore throughout the school the children will be offered a wide range of spelling activities and taught strategies to meet identified needs.
+At Sutton C of E Primary School, we understand that children have different learning needs, therefore throughout the school the children will be offered a wide range of spelling activities and taught strategies to meet identified needs.

 Where children are identified as needing additional support, we will use interventions.
-Children may continue to work at the appropriate stage of Read, Write, Inc. in small groups with Teaching Assistants, or 1:1.
-This might include the Read, Write, Inc Fresh Start programme in Y5/6.

-Pupils might also take part in the small group intervention Attack Spelling, or receive Precision Teaching on a 1-1 basis.
+Children may continue to work at the appropriate stage of Little Wandle in small groups with Teaching Assistants or 1:1.
+This might include the Little Wandle 'keep up' or 'rapid catch up programme'.
+Pupils may also receive Precision Teaching or ERT on a 1:1 basis.